xica/formula/README.md

 Formula is a simple arithmetic expression evaluator written in Python.
-The main goal of this library is to provide a safer way to evaluate basic math expressions given in string form.
+The main goal of this library is to provide a safer way to evaluate basic math expressions given in a string form.

 Internally, it implements a (simplified) version of Dijkstra's "shunting- yard algorithm".